thruthesky/extended/README.md

-# Enhanced
+# Extended

-`Enhanced` is an upgraded, handy widget collection based Material and Cupertino widgets.
+`Extended` is a set of Flutter widgets that are extended based on Material and Cupertino widgets.
+The widgets of in this package have extra functionalities.
+For instance, `Column` widget does column things only on Material widget.
+It does not have background color option, nor tap handler and often we need to add those functionality to `Column` widget.
+And this is the reason why we have `Extended` package here. `Extended` package also provide method like `alert`.

 ## Features

 ### Common properties

-All the enhanced widget has as much of the properties below.
+All the extended widgets have as much as the common properties like below.
     - color,
     - backgroundColor,
     - borderColor,